Collingwood’s municipal debt and 2014 budget

 Loading

 My third book for Municipal World, Brands, Buzz & Going Viral, has just been published as part of the Municipal Information Series.
 I received my author’s copies yesterday.
 I am very proud of this book; it took a lot of work to research and write.
 I enjoyed writing it.
 I hope my municipal readers find it both informative and interesting.
 I am also delighted to be able to share my knowledge and experience with others in the municipal governance realm across Canada.
-It’s a humbling experience … click below for more ↓
+It’s a humbling experience to be among the respected authors and experts in MW’s stable – authors whose books … click below for more ↓

 To err is human.
 And bureaucratic.